-The Company's financial instruments consist of cash and cash equivalents, taxes and other receivables, accounts payable, related party payables and derivative liability.
-The carrying values of cash and cash equivalents, taxes and other receivables, accounts payable and related party payables approximate their fair values due to the immediate or short-term maturity of these financial instruments.
+The Company's financial instruments consist of cash and cash equivalents, taxes and other receivables, accounts payable and accrued liabilities, related party payables and derivative liability.
+The carrying values of cash and cash equivalents, taxes and other receivables, accounts payable and accrued liabilities and related party payables approximate their fair values due to the immediate or short-term maturity of these financial instruments.

-As quoted prices for the derivative liability are not readily available, the Company has used a simulated probability valuation model, as described in note 7 to estimate fair value.
+As quoted prices for the derivative liability are not readily available, the Company has used a simulated probability valuation model, as described in note 8 to estimate fair value.
 The derivative liability utilizes Level 3 inputs as defined above.